 An impacted wisdom tooth is a condition that one or more of your 3rd molars fail to erupt through the gums in a straight normal way.
-In this case, they act like food traps and over time they turn into breeding grounds for harmful bacteria and cause infection over or around the gums and lead to serious pain in the back of your mouth.
+In this case, they act as food traps and over time they turn into breeding grounds for harmful bacteria and cause infection over or around the gums and lead to serious pain in the back of your mouth.

-Symptoms of an Impacted Wisdom teeth are:
+Symptoms of Impacted Wisdom teeth are:

 - Severe toothache at the back of the jaw

 - Bad taste coming from the back of the mouth upon chewing food